partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: What to do...

 Judy: Momo-chan, this is for all of us!
-Think hard!
+You're going to have to shed your own skin.

 Momo: Eeeeh!!
 W- wait, what the?!